markcox80/data-flow/README.md

 The data flow system provides an interface for building applications where data "flows" from one component to another via events and/or ports.
-The logic of a component is scheduled to be executed when an event has arrived, data is available or there is capacity in a connection.
+The logic of a component is scheduled to be executed when an event has arrived, data is available on a port or there is new capacity in a connection.
 Applications authored in this way require minimal effort to take advantage of multi-threaded execution environments.

-The design criteria for the system are:
+The goals for the data flow system are:
 - There are no assumptions on the execution environment i.e. all applications written using the API can progress in either single threaded or multi-threaded execution environments with no code